Jie Xiao

 Biography

-Dr. Xiao has been leading research thrusts in both fundamental research and practical applications of energy storage materials and systems to accelerate deep decarbonization.
-Dr. Xiao’s research has led to breakthroughs in long cycling next-generation high energy lithium metal batteries and novel battery materials, accelerating the process to establish domestic manufacturing capability for clean energy technologies.
+Dr. Xiao has been leading research thrusts in both fundamental research and practical applications of energy storage materials and systems to enhance grid resilience, develop new sensors and support AI centers.
 Dr. Xiao’s research has changed how battery research is conducted and reported in the scientific community.
 The protocols she developed have been broadly adopted by scientists and engineers to cross validate and accelerate innovations in energy storage.
 Dr.Xiao currently serves as the Deputy Director for DOE’s Innovation Center for Battery500 Consortium.
 She is also the Director for DOE’s Cathode-Electrolyte Interphase (CEI) Consortium.
-Her work has been widely reported by many media including a featured story on the Office of Science website, C&EN, R&D magazine, U.S. Department of State, Scientific American etc. She has published more than 100 peer-reviewed journal papers (Google H-index=103; citation: >46,000) and 2 book chapters.
-She has been named continuously as the top 1% highly cited research by Clarivate Analytics in the field of materials chemistry since 2017.
-Dr.Xiao holds 26 patents and 3 copyrights in the field of energy storage.
+Her work has been widely reported by many media including a featured story on the Office of Science website, C&EN, R&D magazine, U.S. Department of State, Scientific American etc. She has published more than 100 peer-reviewed journal papers (Google H-index>100; citation: >50,000) and 2 book chapters.
+She has been named as the top 1% highly cited research by Clarivate Analytics in the field of materials chemistry many times.
+Dr.Xiao holds 27 patents and 3 copyrights in the field of energy storage.
 Seven of her patents/software have been licensed to industry.

 Education